Eidon-AI/eidon-tracker/firmware/lib/ColorManager/README.md

 Connects the color manager to a BLE characteristic for color updates.

 #### `void setFeatureReport(NimBLECharacteristic* characteristic)`
-Connects the color manager to a HID feature report characteristic.
+Connects the color manager to a feature report characteristic (legacy support).

 #### `void updateBLECharacteristics()`
 Updates all connected BLE characteristics with the current color.